← All work

-Workday · Chief of Staff, SVP Product Engineering & QA
+Workday · Chief of Staff, Product Engineering Transformation

 Stood up Workday's AI Centre of Excellence and a new Asia innovation centre.